Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents

 \section{Introduction}

-Language agents are progressing beyond isolated task-solving toward online lifelong learning, a paradigm in which an agent engages with a continuous stream of interactive tasks while accumulating experience across episodes.
-Embodied simulation~\citep{shridhar2020alfworld,wang2022scienceworld}, open-world exploration~\citep{wang2023voyager}, and continual learning scenarios~\citep{cai2025stulife} exemplify this paradigm, requiring agents to operate in evolving environments.
+Language agents are progressing beyond isolated task-solving toward online lifelong learning, a paradigm in which an agent engages with a continuous stream of interactive tasks while accumulating experience across episodes~\citep{shridhar2020alfworld,wang2022scienceworld,wang2023voyager,cai2025stulife}.
 Recent advances in chain-of-thought reasoning~\citep{wei2022cot,yao2023tot}, tool use~\citep{schick2023toolformer,yao2023react}, and self-reflection~\citep{madaan2023selfrefine,shinn2023reflexion} have dramatically expanded what an agent can accomplish within a single episode, yet these capabilities yield diminishing returns once the primary bottleneck shifts from within-episode problem-solving to cross-episode online knowledge utilization.
 Recent benchmarks confirm that even state-of-the-art proprietary models struggle with long-horizon lifelong tasks~\citep{cai2025stulife}, suggesting that raw model capacity alone cannot substitute for the ability to learn from and build upon interaction history.
-A truly lifelong agent must learn, much as humans do, to transform historical lessons and acquired skills into effective guidance for novel situations.